kontainapp/km/docs/image-targets.md

 ## Additional Makefiles changes

 * All targets for manipulating buildenv and test images are in `make/images.mk`.
-When needed, we copy **km* directly to docker build dir.
-Going forward we will do the same with demo images, currently handled by `make/distro.mk`.
 Note that this copy is temporary, until  we have a way to install KM+runk and use *runk* to executed Kontainers.

 * Makefiles in payloads and tests include `images.mk` only.
 KM and runtime include `actions.mk`, and ignores image-related targets.